gmodena/nix-flatpak/testing-base/README.md

 nix build .#nixosConfigurations.test-hm-module.config.system.build.vm
 ```

-To setup `nix-flatpak` as a nixos or HomeManager module respectively.
+To setup `nix-flatpak` as a nixos or a HomeManager module respectively.

 Start the vm with